DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 9.3.2 AudioRecord

-**AudioRecord** is the API class provided for interacting with the smartphones microphone on the Android operating system.
+**AudioRecord** is the API class provided for interacting with the smartphone's microphone on the Android operating system.
 It provides the ability to adjust the sampling rate, encoding and more.
 It works by sampling audio at the rate given and then inserting this into a buffer which can be read from.
 Starting and stopping is a simple procedure of calling methods 'start' and 'stop'.

 Sampling works as such: